openSUSE/landing-page/README.md

 At this point we need to say Thank you! to the Board and Douglas Demaio for helping us providing the text in the website.
 **How we organized the Information and why**

-* Tumbleweed vs 13.2: The way we see it, Tumbleweed and 13.2 (regular release) users have the same passion but sightly different approaches with openSUSE.
+* Tumbleweed vs Leap: The way we see it, Tumbleweed and Leap (regular release) users have the same passion but sightly different approaches with openSUSE.
 The First one goes for an up-to-date system taking the risks if a new version of an application breakes the software he/she is developing; while the second one goes for stability taking into consideration that his software can get old in time if he/she doesnt move forward to the next release.
 This made us understand that new users need to understand this differenciation in the main section of the landing page, to then decide for one or the other, and for our regular visitors the next sections will become more relevant.

 * Tools: With help of the Board we filtered out 4 of the most popular openSUSE tools: OBS, OpenQA, YaST and Kiwi.
 The reason for a second important position in the site is simple: our tools are in many cases, the choice maker for many openSUSE users.
 So we decided to give them a brief explanation (extracted from Richard Brown's blog) and present some screenshots as well as a link to see All openSUSE tools.